Representing Native American Youth: How Philan Tree works to improve opportunities for young people in her community

-The members of the council were chosen for their diverse backgrounds.
+The council members were chosen for their diverse backgrounds.
 Some of them have experienced homelessness.
 Some of them have struggled through drug addictions.
 Some have spent time in prison.
 Each council member brings their personal experiences to the table.
-Philan acts as the voice of rural youth and Native American Youth.
+Philan acts as the voice of rural and Native American youth.

-As a member of CREC, Philan was instrumental in securing Memorandums of Understanding between Coconino County and two chapters of the Navajo Nation; the Leupp Chapter and the Tonalea Chapter.
+As a Corpsmember, Philan was instrumental in securing Memorandums of Understanding between Coconino County and two chapters of the Navajo Nation; the Leupp Chapter and the Tonalea Chapter.
 Because of these MOUs, CREC was able to employ 17 Navajo Nation AmeriCorps members to work directly with their chapters to install energy efficiency measures in homes in underserved Native American communities.
-Philan also procured a Resolution of Support from the Western Agency of the Navajo Nation allowing for CREC’s Energy Conservation Corps (ECC) to provide home weatherization to many families with great need in Navajo Nation lands of Coconino County.
+Philan also procured a Resolution of Support from the Western Agency of the Navajo Nation allowing for CREC’s Energy Conservation Corps (ECC) to provide home weatherization to many families on the Navajo Nation lands of Coconino County.

-As a result of Philan’s leadership, over 200 homes on Navajo lands received much needed repairs and upgrades.
-Philan used her skills speaking and writing Navajo to help provide access to these weatherization services that otherwise would not have been available to some of the elderly residents on the reservation.
-She led CREC’s first fully Navajo crews in translating informational materials and developing phrases to help explain weatherization techniques to some of these older community members.
+As a result of Philan’s leadership, over 200 homes received much needed repairs and upgrades.
+Philan used her Navajo language skills to help inform elderly reservation residents about services they otherwise might not have known about.
+She led CREC’s first fully Navajo crews in translating informational materials and developing phrases to help explain weatherization techniques.
 Philan personally helped many residents fill out their applications for the weatherization program.